apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the high watermark threshold for the volume, it will override the component level threshold.
+<p>Volume specified high watermark threshold, it will override the component level threshold.
 If the value is invalid, it will be ignored and the component level threshold will be used.</p>
 </td>
 </tr>